ciao-project/ciao/networking/cnci_agent/README.md

 ### CNCI Subnet Creation ###

-When the CNCI sees a Remote Subnet Reqisration message it links the remote subnet to the appropriate subnet bridge on the CNCI.
+When the CNCI sees a Remote Subnet Registration message it links the remote subnet to the appropriate subnet bridge on the CNCI.

 The CNCI agent manages the bridges, routing, NAT and traffic for all tenant